sdatspun2/deprecation-header/draft.md

 ## Documentation

-For a URI-identified resource, deprecation could involve one or more parts of request, response or both.
+For a resource, deprecation could involve one or more parts of request, response or both.
 These parts could be one or more of the following.

 * URI - deprecation of one ore more query parameter(s) or path element(s)
 * method - HTTP method for the resource is deprecated